Steubenville, OH (1797 - present fort, mill, & railroad town with lots of history)

 Classification: historic town

-Location: City of Steubenville, Jefferson County - On US Rt.
-22
+Location: City of Steubenville, Jefferson County - On US 22

-This historical town is the county seat of Jefferson County and was the start of Ohio.
-Steubenville is located along the Ohio River in Southeast Ohio and is nicknamed the City of Murals.
-The city got this nickname because of the 7 historical markers & 22 city murals, along with many other attractions that memorialize famous events or people that have history with the city.
-Steubenville was platted in 1797 by Bezaleel Wells and James Ross.
-They named it after Fort Steuben, which is a famous attraction to visit in Steubenville today.
-The city's post office opened in 1802, one of the earliest in Ohio.
-It also had 10 different railroad stations, none of which are existing today.
-There were 15 schools; 9 that have been demolished, 1 that burnt down, & 5 that are closed and abandoned.
+Steubenville is located along the Ohio River and is nicknamed the City Of Murals.
+It acquired the nickname because of the 22 murals around town.
+Steubenville was platted in 1797 by Bezaleel Wells & James Ross.
+They named it after Fort Steuben, which is a one of many local attractions to visit.
+The town's post office opened in 1802, the year before the state was formed.
+It also had 10 different railroad stations, none of which exist today.
+There were 15 schools, 9 that have been demolished, one lost to a fire, & 5 are closed and abandoned.